-- Lower temperature limit in 0.1 °C ( °F) increments - Upper temperature limit in 0.1 °C ( °F) increments - Alarm delay time from 0 to 60 minutes (setting "0" means no alarm repetition at the alarm relay.) - Alarm repetition frequency of between 0 and 30 minutes
+- Differential value for lower temperature limit in 0.1 °C (°F) intervals - Differential value for upper temperature limit in 0.1 °C (°F) intervals - Alarm delay time from 0 to 60 minutes (a setting of "0" does not mean there is a delay in the temperature alarm.) - Repetition frequency of the alarm from 0 to 30 minutes after confirming the alarm (setting of "0" means no repeated alarm after confirming the alarm relay.)